Jackson Staxx Review

 Construction Quality

-The Staxx has a conveniently placed internal storage hatch, which can hold a small stash (approximately 7.5 liters) of essentials.
+The shell of the Staxx is made of uncompromising plastic, and we suspect it can handle far more than the actual kayak is designed for.
+A conveniently placed internal storage hatch can hold a small stash (approximately 7.5 liters) of essentials.
 Given the large capacity of this kayak, we had hoped this would hold a bit more in these dry storage areas.
-Jackson advertises this compartment as semi-dry, however, we had issues keeping the lid completely sealed from wetness.
+Jackson advertises this compartment as semi-dry; however, we had issues keeping the lid completely sealed from wetness.

 We do have concerns about the weight capacity of the seat.
 We broke it with only a 185-pound paddler, and we know larger kayakers who would otherwise have found this kayak suitable.
-Replacement parts are available from the Jackson website and we have heard the replacement seat straps have stronger buckles.
+Replacement parts are available from the Jackson website, and we have heard the replacement seat straps have stronger buckles.
 Hopefully, they upgrade the standard buckle to this superior quality soon, making it the standard.

 The Jackson manufacturers are fond of fisherfolk with many bespoke design features to cater to their needs.
 With the Staxx, they have designed the geometry of this kayak to accommodate convenient fishing pole management.
-There is also the option to add in a Staxx-specific fishing kit which includes deck pads, rod holders, tackle pouches, and gear racks.
+There is also the option to add a Staxx-specific fishing kit which includes deck pads, rod holders, tackle pouches, and gear racks.

 Value

-The Jackson Staxx is a hefty kayak and it comes in at a hefty price.
-That being said, its storage, versatility, and high load capacity mean that it's a great option for loading up for adventures or bringing a furry friend along, and you can’t put a price on that.
+The Jackson Staxx is a hefty kayak, and it comes in at a pretty hefty price.
+That being said, its storage, versatility, and high load capacity mean that it's a great option for loading up for adventures or bringing a furry friend along, and you can't put a price on that.

 Conclusion

-For those looking for a stable and comfortable float, the Jackson Staxx may be your boat.
+For those looking for a stable and comfortable float, the Jackson Staxx maybe your boat.
 With bountiful on-deck storage and a bit of dry in-deck storage, this kayak can comfortably carry you and your cooler down some cruisey rivers or ocean channels.